-5.2 Oxygen Display Units
+5.3 Oxygen Display Units

-The measured oxygen content displayed on the top line of the transmitter for probe 1 and on the lower line for probe 2 can be shown in either % or parts per million (ppm).
-See chapter 6.4.3 Oxygen Display Units for how to change the oxygen display.
+The measured post reactive oxygen content as well as the calculated pre-reactive oxygen content ban be displayed on the transmitter in either % or parts per million (ppm).
+See Chapter 6.4.3 Oxygen Display Units for how to change the oxygen display.